Jelson9854/OpenAI_Testing/readMe.md

 Testing for OpenAI research project

-Currently creates a response for user generated prompt in main.py
+Currently creates a web browser where the user can input a prompt for OpenAI to respond

 TODO:

-Integrate flask to prompt user for prompt
+1. Find a way to save previous prompts

+2. Find a way to do delayed response thing that ChatGPT does

 Initialization:

-Clone the repository
+1. Clone the repository and create a virtual environment

-Pip install requirements.txt to get dependencies run main.py
+2. Pip install requirements.txt to get dependencies

+3. run main.py